n16hth4wk07/n16hth4wk07.github.io/posts/CTF/abcctf.md

 ![image](https://user-images.githubusercontent.com/87468669/194166210-d862130f-5678-4260-b308-ad6179b5f481.png)

 so we have the web service open and all the quotes here are about pain💉💉💉.
-But regardless we've got magekyou sharingan 😂 😂. we either put this challenge under genjitsu or izami 😂.
+But regardless we've got magekyou sharingan 😂 😂. we either put this challenge under Genjutsu or Izanami 😂.
 Enough with that let's move on.

 ![image](https://user-images.githubusercontent.com/87468669/194230661-16ebbca9-c9d7-4cec-b830-7ec2573c3d00.png)